Contents

 So all trading is free, however if you purchase investments in a different currency, such as buying US stocks, you’ll have to convert your Pounds to Dollars to do so, and as a result, there is a currency conversion fee of 0.15%.

 This is actually really low, you’ll struggle to find cheaper elsewhere.
-If we look at comparisons with other platforms and brokers, Freetrade is 0.45%, eToro is 0.5% and Interactive Investor is a whopping 1.5%.
+Typically currency conversion fees are around 0.50% (such as with eToro), but with traditional brokers, it can be a lot more, for instance Interactive Investor is a whopping 1.5%.

-However with CFDs on Trading 212, this rate goes up to 0.5% (but still one of the lowest).
+However with CFDs, this rate goes up to 0.50% (but still one of the lowest).

 Spread fees